 “One of the keys to success was Manuka Health’s willingness to collaborate and be guided.
 The team weren’t fixed on rigid ideas.
 We brought our expertise from doing this elsewhere, and they willingly listened and embraced the change.”

-Philip Swierczynski NZ Practice Lead, Analytics - DXC Oracle Practice
+Philip Swierczynski NZ Practice Lead, Analytics - DXC Practice for Oracle

 DXC managed the entire implementation, from documenting business requirements and scoping through to implementation and change management, working closely with Manuka Health to drive innovation.
 Leading the initial discovery sessions in collaboration with the Manuka Health team, an agile approach to design, build, and UAT with ongoing model validation and testing ensured success.
 Tom said, “The DXC team’s understanding of our business and its unique intricacies meant the design phase was seamless.
 We were challenged appropriately to re-evaluate some business processes, and we still moved into development very quickly.”